Yujin-J/MLSA_session_CustomAI/README.md

-Download this zip file for train/test AI.
+Download this zip file for train/test AI. \n\n
-\nIf you can not use github, ask to staff.
+If you can not use github, ask to staff.